 Cash Method of Accounting

-Effective for tax years after 2017 C corporations may use the cash method of accounting if their average gross receipts for the prior three years were less than $25 million ($26 Million for 2019 and 2020).
+C corporations may use the cash method of accounting if their average gross receipts for the prior three years were less than $26 million.
 This is a great deal for those businesses with slow paying customers, they no longer have to pay income tax on those sales before they receive the cash from their customers.

 C Corporation Tax Rate

-The C Corporation tax rates remained flat at a rate of 21% effective January 1, 2018.
+The C Corporation tax rates remained flat at a rate of 21% for 2021.
 This includes personal service corporations.

 |Less than $50,0000||21%|